ChiShengChen/bert-chinese-deepspeed-finetune/README.md

 - 📦 **Checkpoint Management**: Supports saving and loading training checkpoints
 - 📊 **Visualization**: Automatically generates training loss curve
 - 🔧 **Device Adaptive**: Automatically detects and uses GPU/CPU
-- 📝 **Complete Evaluation**: Includes model evaluation and comparison functions
+- 📝 **Complete Evaluation**: Includes model evaluation and comparison functions (using Qwen as judge)
+- 🗂️ **Smart Path Management**: All paths use absolute paths based on script location, works from any directory
 - ⚠️ **Important Note**: BERT is a Masked Language Model, not suitable for generative chat, but suitable for fill-in-the-blank and multiple-choice Q&A tasks

 ## 🛠️ Requirements